gojek/courier-go/docs/docs/sdk/xds/bootstrap.md

 ## type [Config](<https://github.com/gojek/courier-go/blob/main/xds/bootstrap/bootstrap.go#L55-L58>)

-Config provides the xDS client with several key bits of information that it requires in its interaction with the management server\.
-The Config is initialized from the bootstrap file\.
+Config provides the xDS client with several key bits of information that it requires in its interaction with the management server.
+The Config is initialized from the bootstrap file.

 ```go
 type Config struct {